Sameerpython/Transcription-Factors/README.md

 Usage: jaspar.py <input.fasta>

-Input: provide a fasta file with sequences
+Input: provide a FASTA file containing your sequences

 The output of analysis will be provided in a text file.